zlthinker/zlthinker.github.io/blog/_posts/2020-04-10-demystify-IMU.md

 In ORB-SLAM, there are three threads working in parallel:

-* tracking thread: process the IMU and visual sensor measurements, localize the current frame, determine if it is a keyframe, relocalize if tracking lost
+* tracking thread: process the IMU and visual sensor measurements (preintegration, feature detection and matching), localize the current frame, determine if it is a keyframe, relocalize if tracking lost,
-* local mapping thread: once a keyframe is added, optimize the active map in a local window
+* local mapping thread: once a keyframe is added, optimize the active map in a local window,
-* loop closure thread: detect loops and run loop closure optimization (pose graph optimization + full bundle)
+* loop closure thread: detect loops and run loop closure optimization (pose graph optimization + full bundle).

+The active map is locked when it is to be changed by any threads.

 # Reference